How To Test Retail Banking System

 12) Verify if a payee can be added through channel banking by providing all the mandatory details like account name, Account number, etc.,

-13) Verify if the account transfer is done successfully through channel banking by providing all the mandatory details like transaction type, amount and from an account for an existing payee.
+13) Verify if the account transfer was done successfully through channel banking by providing all the mandatory details like transaction type, amount and from an account for an existing payee.

 15) Verify collateral details are given while creating a secured loan.